gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

     - Be a regular church attender.
     - Have three years of district quizmastering experience and be recommended by their district office or quiz committee.
     - Go through an evaluation process established by the CQLT, to determine that each official is qualified to perform their specific role.
-- When deemed necessary, the quizmaster or any official may be replaced from his/her position during a meet by the C&MA Quizzing Leadership Team.
+- When deemed necessary, the quizmaster or any official may be replaced from their position during a meet by the C&MA Quizzing Leadership Team.
 - Team coaches whose teams are not involved in the quiz shall serve as answer judges and scorekeepers if needed.

 ### Answer Judge